astronomer/docs/learn/testing-airflow.md

 :::note

-Users who use the Astro CLI exclusively and do not have the `airflow` package installed locally can still benefit from `dag.test()` debugging by running `astro dev start`, enter the scheduler container with `astro dev bash -s` and executing `python <path-to-dag-file>` from within the Docker container.
+Users who use the Astro CLI exclusively and do not have the `airflow` package installed locally can still benefit from `dag.test()` debugging by running `astro dev start`, entering the scheduler container with `astro dev bash -s`, and executing `python <path-to-dag-file>` from within the Docker container.

 :::